 Benjamin took in the details of her beautiful face.
-Jewell's cheeks were milky white with the slightest shade of pink from the November wind, like strawberries and cream.
+Jewell's cheeks were milky white with the slightest shade of pink from the November wind.
 A smattering of freckles bridged her nose.
 As always when he looked into her eyes, the dazzling depth of them amazed him.
 The color itself was alive, despite the diminished glint.
 Almost as alive as the burnished copper of her hair.
 He took in a deep, tired breath.